Preauthorization & Capture

 "redirect_url": null,

-"status": "APPROVED", // Final status of the transaction
+"status": "APPROVED", // Final transaction status

 "status_message": null,